DiegoLopez0208/StatusChecker/README.md

 .
 Added compatibility with Calamity / Thorium / Vitality
 .
 Added classes: Rogue/Healer/Bard/BloodHunter

+Coming soon:
-Coming soon: It is planned to add another type of Stats for the new classes, to display the information in a different way and a different crafting.
+-  Add another type of Stats for the new classes
+-  Display the information in a different way and a different crafting.
+-  Angler Checker (New Item)